Operational definition

 An operational definition specifies concrete, replicable procedures designed to represent a construct.
-In the words of American psychologist S.S.
-Stevens (1935), "An operation is the performance which we execute in order to make known a concept."
+In the words of American psychologist Stanley Smith Stevens (1935), "An operation is the performance which we execute in order to make known a concept."
 For example, an operational definition of "fear" (the construct) often includes measurable physiologic responses that occur in response to a perceived threat.
 Thus, "fear" might be operationally defined as specified changes in heart rate, electrodermal activity, pupil dilation, and blood pressure.

 Overview

 An operational definition is designed to model or represent a concept or theoretical definition, also known as a construct.
 Scientists should describe the operations (procedures, actions, or processes) that define the concept with enough specificity such that other investigators can replicate their research.

 Operational definitions are also used to define system states in terms of a specific, publicly accessible process of preparation or validation testing.
 For example, 100 degrees Celsius may be operationally defined as the process of heating water at sea level until it is observed to boil.

 A cake can be operationally defined by a cake recipe.